-In the summer between my degree years, I attended the KIC InnoEnergy summer school at ESADE Business School in Barcelona, which gave me a strong insight into the world of entrepreneurship, and the skills to think about setting up my own business.
+In the summer between my degree years, I attended the InnoEnergy summer school at ESADE Business School in Barcelona, which gave me a strong insight into the world of entrepreneurship, and the skills to think about setting up my own business.

-We got access to senior leaders from some of Europe's leading energy companies throughout our time on the programme and were able to attend presentations and networking sessions with the top people at KIC InnoEnergy's partner companies, such as Total.
+We got access to senior leaders from some of Europe's leading energy companies throughout our time on the programme and were able to attend presentations and networking sessions with the top people at InnoEnergy's partner companies, such as Total.

 I don't think any other course could offer such close links with these big companies.
 I made some great contacts.

 For my thesis, I started working with BBOXX, a company based in the UK that brings solar power to remote communities in Africa.